Harry and Meghan to be recognised for social justice work at NAACP Image Awards

 The Sussexes’ Archewell Foundation is supporting a new NAACP-Archewell Digital Civil Rights Award, which recognises leaders creating “transformational change at the intersection of social justice and technology”.

-This inaugural recipient is author and scholar Dr Safiya Noble, who has pioneered the study of how digital technologies intersect with culture, race, and gender.

-She will receive a 100,000 US dollars unrestricted stipend to help advance new work in the field.

-Harry and Meghan said in a joint statement: “It’s a true honour to be recognised by President Derrick Johnson and the NAACP, whose efforts to propel racial justice and civil rights are as vital today as they were nearly 115 years ago.
+Harry and Meghan said in their statement: “It’s a true honour to be recognised by president Derrick Johnson and the NAACP, whose efforts to propel racial justice and civil rights are as vital today as they were nearly 115 years ago.

 “We’re proud to support the NAACP’s work and to also partner with the organisation on the newly created annual NAACP-Archewell Digital Civil Rights Award, which will be bestowed to Dr Safiya Noble as part of the 53rd NAACP Image Awards.”

-The Sussexes have been vocal on matters of race, contributing to the national debate in the US.
+The Sussexes have been vocal on racial issues, contributing to the national debate in the US.

-Meghan told of her “absolute devastation” at racial divisions in a speech to her old high school in June 2020 following the murder of George Floyd.
+Meghan told of her “absolute devastation” at racial divisions in a speech to her old secondary school in June 2020 following the murder of George Floyd.

-Marking Black History Month later that year, the Sussexes said there was a lost generation of “people of colour” whose contribution to UK society will remain “untapped” as long as structural racism exists.

 In October 2020, Harry admitted his privileged upbringing as a member of the royal family meant he had no understanding of unconscious racial bias.

-Meghan, the first mixed race person to marry a senior British royal in centuries, said in their bombshell Oprah interview that an unnamed royal raised concerns with Harry about how dark their son Archie’s skin tone might be before he was born.

-The pair has campaigned on the need for global vaccine equity, with Meghan also addressing gender equality and paid leave for new parents.

-The 53rd NAACP Image Awards is being aired live in the US on February 26th.
+The 53rd NAACP Image Awards is being aired live in the US on Sunday evening.